What is Diabetes Mellitus?

 The WellBetX product line consists of the following formulas:

-- PGXT with Mulberry – A proprietary fiber blend with remarkable properties along with a special extract of mulberry leaves.
+- PGX with Mulberry – A proprietary fiber blend with remarkable properties in supporting blood sugar control along with a special extract of mulberry leaves.

 - WellBetX Meal Replacement Drink Mix with PGX – A delicious way to improve blood sugar levels and promoting satiety.